fb-pixel

 Conclusion

-You don’t need the ego.
+You do not need Yngwie’s ego.

-You don’t need the drama.
+You do not need the drama.

 Be memorable.